Strobesstrobes

 Is WPA3 actually more secure, and how do you test it?

-WPA3 closes the offline-cracking hole that defines WPA2, but it isn't bulletproof.
-Its Simultaneous Authentication of Equals (SAE) handshake resists the capture-and-crack workflow, so a strong WPA3 network won't fall to aircrack-ng the way WPA2 does.
-That's a genuine improvement.
+WPA3 closes the offline-cracking hole that defines WPA2, but it is not bulletproof.
+Its Simultaneous Authentication of Equals (SAE) handshake resists capture-and-crack, so a strong WPA3-only network will not fall to the workflow above.
+That is a genuine improvement.

 The catch is transition mode.
-Most deployments run WPA3 in a mixed WPA2/WPA3 mode for backward compatibility, and an attacker can force a downgrade to WPA2 and attack that instead.
-The Dragonblood research also showed side-channel and downgrade weaknesses in early SAE implementations.
+Most deployments run a mixed WPA2/WPA3 mode for backward compatibility, and an attacker can force a downgrade to WPA2 and attack that instead.
+The Dragonblood research also found side-channel and downgrade weaknesses in early SAE implementations.
 So a WPA3 test checks for transition-mode downgrade, weak-group negotiation, and whether the network can be coerced back to a crackable handshake.
-WPA3-only, with a strong passphrase, is the configuration you want to confirm.
+You survey the RSN information to confirm whether SAE is the only accepted suite or whether PSK is still advertised alongside it (hcxdumptool -i wlan0mon --rds=1).
+If both appear, you stand up a transition-mode-aware Evil Twin offering only WPA2 and watch whether clients downgrade.
+WPA3-only with a strong passphrase is the configuration you want to confirm.

 Evil Twin attacks skip encryption entirely by impersonating a trusted network.
-You stand up a fake AP with the same SSID using eaphammer or hostapd, deauth clients off the real one, and capture credentials or serve a captive-portal phish when they reconnect to yours.
-Against open or guest networks this is trivial; against PSK it's harder but still works for credential phishing.
+You stand up a fake AP with the same SSID, deauth clients off the real one, and capture credentials or serve a captive-portal phish when they reconnect to yours.
+Modern clients warn before joining an unknown open network, so the reliable wins come from saved profiles and enterprise misconfigurations rather than a generic portal.

 Strobes insight